PaddlePaddle/docs/docs/install/FAQ_en.md

     > Please check whether your Python version lower than 3.7.
 If so, please upgrade your Python version to 3.7 or higher.

-- Use customized openblas under MACOS.
+- Use customized openblas under macOS.
 See issue for details:

     >[ISSUE 13217](https://github.com/PaddlePaddle/Paddle/issues/13721)